|

 there.
 (Once a while is ok for fun).

-6. be patient in the rally. keep throwing back everything to the
+6. be patient in rallies. keep throwing back everything to the

 opponent.
 Stay like a wall.